A new study supports the findings of earlier studies that shorter men and heavier women earn on average less money.

-Researchers have previously studied links between genetics, economics, height and weight and proved variously that lower socioeconomic status in childhood can lead to shorter adult stature and higher adult weight, but that in some cases it all comes down to genetics, and that in some other cases genes are turned on or off due to life experiences – including childhood poverty.
-(It’s complicated.)
-But in all cases, shorter men and fatter women experience, on average, wage and advancement discrimination.
+Researchers have previously examined the connections between genetics, economics, height, and weight and have demonstrated variously that having a lower socioeconomic status as a child can result in shorter adult stature and higher adult weight, but that in some cases, it all comes down to genetics, and that in other cases, genes are turned on or off due to life experiences, including childhood poverty.
+(It is challenging.)
+But in every instance, discrimination in pay and promotion is more prevalent among shorter males and heavier women.

 Timothy Frayling, who coauthored the study told the Guardian that

 “Many shorter men and overweight women are very successful, but science must now ask why we are seeing this pattern.
 Is this down to factors such as low self-esteem or depression, or is it more to do with discrimination?
 In a world where we are obsessed with body image, are employers biased?
 That would be bad both for the individuals involved and for society.”